By Dr. Tripat Choudhary Last Updated:

 The neonatologist will dry and place the baby on a warming table to do a quick check on the baby’s breathing, colour, and heart rate.
 Once the baby is stable, the baby maybe wrapped and brought to the woman to cuddle cheek-to-cheek.
 Some hospitals will place the baby skin-to-skin on the woman’s chest because early skin-to-skin contact afterbirth is healthy for babies and women.
 After the baby is born, the doctors will deliver the placenta, and stitch the uterus and other muscle and tissue layers.
 The skin closure is done with stitches or staples.

 Stitches will dissolve on their own after a couple of weeks.
 Staples are removed with a special tool either just before the woman goes home from the hospital or at an office visit about 1 week after the birth.
 After the surgery is done, the woman is moved to a recovery room for an hour or so or directly to the room.
 The baby is shifted to the room with the mother.
-This is a good time to have the baby skin-to-skin and begin breast feeding.
+This is a good time to have the baby skin-to-skin and begin breastfeeding.

-The spinal anesthesia wears off in 3-4 hours and pain medications are then given by IV.
+The spinal anaesthesia wears off in 3-4 hours and pain medications are then given by IV.
 The woman cannot eat or drink at first, but will soon be able to have clear liquids like coconut water or clear soup, than regular food.
 At this point the IV will be removed and the woman will take pain medication by mouth.
 Most women stay in the hospital for about 3-4 days after a C-Section.

 While C-Section is extremely safe, very rarely, complications happen.
-For mothers, these complications may include reactions to medications or anesthesia used during the procedure, blood loss and infection.
+For mothers, these complications may include reactions to medications or anaesthesia used during the procedure, blood loss and infection.
 Blood clots in the legs, pelvic organs or lungs also occasionally occur.
 Your bowel or bladder can be injured and require additional surgery to fix.
 Babies born by C-section are at a higher risk of transient tachypnea (rapid breathing caused by leftover fluid in the lungs).

 While you may be eager to start caring for your precious newborn, the physical and emotional recovery after a C-section takes longer than it does after a vaginal birth.
 You can expect to spend around three to four days in the hospital and it will take at least four to six weeks at home before you’ll fall back to normal.
-In addition to the soreness you will feel at the incision site, you will be dealing with the same symptoms during your recovery after a C-section, as you would experience in a vaginal delivery.
+In addition to the soreness, you will feel at the incision site, you will be dealing with the same symptoms during your recovery after a C-section, as you would experience in a vaginal delivery.
 The symptoms include postpartum fatigue, postpartum bleeding or discharge, breast engorgement, postpartum blues.

 Keep an eye on your incision: Itching and pulling sensations around the incision as well as numbness are all normal.
 If you have fever, and feel a lot of pain or the wound gets red or oozy, call your doctor.

-Do your kegels right away: Pregnancy still takes its toll on those pelvic floor muscles.
-You should however, avoid having sex.
+Do your Kegels right away: Pregnancy still takes its toll on those pelvic floor muscles.
+You should, however, avoid having sex.
 You’ll have to wait a few weeks before your doctor allows workouts.
 Even when you are lying down, you can speed recovery by boosting your circulation and muscle tone.
 For starters, regularly flex your feet, stretch your calf muscles, and wiggle your legs around as much as you can.
 It will help with gas and constipation too.